-He also is continuing his education at Southern Illinois University, where he is finishing an online master’s degree program in Quality Engineering and Management.
+He also continued his education at Southern Illinois University, where he finished an online master’s degree program in Quality Engineering and Management.

 “There are so many opportunities out there in the manufacturing sector, and I want to be as skilled and qualified as I possibly can,” he said.
 “As long as you put the effort into learning, you are in good hands at College of DuPage.
 The Manufacturing program is putting a lot of money into new equipment that will give you a great learning experience and help you in your career.